We celebrate one of America's greatest historians with an anthology of his writing.

 Welsh designer Patrick Mulder created a haunting image of Vladimir Putin with Hitler's moustache.

-Jan Scruggs had the idea to create a memorial to honor 12 friends he lost in Vietnam, and the other 58,320 men and women who gave their lives.
-A petition has been started to ask Pres.
-Biden to award the Presidential Medal to Scruggs.
+Jan Scruggs had the idea to create a memorial to honor 12 friends he lost in Vietnam, along with the other 58,320 men and women who gave their lives.
+A petition has been started to ask President Biden to award the Presidential Medal to Scruggs.

 Facebook and Google have repeatedly blocked American Heritage's content because they can't tell the difference between Russian trolls and a trusted, award-winning magazine.